Launch June 2022

-Maria Juliana Byck and George Kalivis are creating a book to document the zero waste, community fashion initiative #ProjectSemedaki; a creative reuse project that took place in 2019 in collaboration with Victoria Square Project.
+Maria Juliana Byck and George Kalivis created this book to document the zero waste, community fashion initiative #ProjectSemedaki; a creative reuse project that took place in collaboration with Victoria Square Project.

 #projectsemedaki is about refashioning.
 Rethinking how we approach clothing and being together as a community.
 Therefore, the book is a reimagining of the fashion industry standard: the lookbook.
 For generations women in Greece produced semedakia, and other traditional handmade textiles, as a part of their dowry.
 The book explores the role of textiles in the lives of women, from ancient times to the present.
 Colorful spreads feature images of the semedakia and the house of refashion upcycled clothing designs.